Isaacs Harbour North, Nova Scotia

-Isaac's Harbour North is a community in the Canadian province of Nova Scotia, located in the Municipality of the District of Guysborough in Guysborough County.
+Isaacs Harbour North is a community in the Canadian province of Nova Scotia, located in the Municipality of the District of Guysborough in Guysborough County.

-Located just north of Isaac's Harbour, Isaac's Harbour North is a friendly hamlet that if you're lost, or have a flat, the folk will go out of their way to help you.
-With a population less than 50 residents, Isaac's Harbour North has no leverage on its larger neighbouring communities.
+Located just north of Isaacs Harbour, Isaacs Harbour North is a friendly hamlet that if you're lost, or have a flat, the folk will go out of their way to help you.
+With a population less than 50 residents, Isaacs Harbour North has no leverage on its larger neighbouring communities.

 Attractions

-To the north is the Isaac's Harbour River.
-This is a political divide separating the prosperous community of Goldboro (named after the gold reserves that once made the community very popular) with Isaac's Harbour North.
+To the north is the Isaacs Harbour River.
+This is a political divide separating the prosperous community of Goldboro (named after the gold reserves that once made the community very popular) with Isaacs Harbour North.
 A local swimming hole called, "The Falls" is perhaps the most known feature of the river.
-Historically the Isaac's Harbour River has been used for power generation, fishing and milling.
+Historically the Isaacs Harbour River has been used for power generation, fishing and milling.
 Approximately 10 km upstream is a crossing of the Maritimes & Northeast Natural Gas Pipeline transporting processed natural gas from the ExxonMobil onshore plant in Goldboro to the Northeast US market.

 Transportation

-Isaac's Harbour North is connected to Nova Scotia's Marine Drive on Route 316.
+Isaacs Harbour North is connected to Nova Scotia's Marine Drive on Route 316.
 The route is popular with cyclist and motorcyclist with sparse traffic, scenery and small villages.
-Route 316 takes two very sharp turns through Isaac's Harbour North which in the past has caused some traffic issues.
-The highlight being the infamous "corner" an intersection that connects Isaac's Harbour North with Isaac's Harbour.
+Route 316 takes two very sharp turns through Isaacs Harbour North which in the past has caused some traffic issues.
+The highlight being the infamous "corner" an intersection that connects Isaacs Harbour North with Isaacs Harbour.

 Fire Hall

-Isaac's Harbour North won the right to form the headquarters for the Harbourview District Fire Department.
+Isaacs Harbour North won the right to form the headquarters for the Harbourview District Fire Department.
 The new hall includes a two-bay garage for emergency vehicles, staff office facility, showers, common area and a fully equipped kitchen area.
 The hall is used regularly by community organizations for fundraisers, is a polling station for elections and a hub for local activity.
-The fire hall is the largest red building in Isaac's Harbour North and the only building with a front-facing attached garage.
+The fire hall is the largest red building in Isaacs Harbour North and the only building with a front-facing attached garage.

 Weather

-Isaac's Harbour North experiences a marine climate throughout the year also known as fog.
-While fog is very common during the summer months Isaac's Harbour North is blessed with significantly more sunlight than the following communities: Port Bickerton, Drumhead, Seal Harbour, Coddle's Harbour, Tor Bay, Charlos Cove, Cole Harbour, Ecum Secum, Marie Joseph, Little Liscomb, Fisherman's Harbour. and that unnamed place between Goldboro and Drumhead.
-The argument could be made Isaac's Harbour North also has more sunlight than: New Harbour, Larry's River, Harrpellville, Whitehead and Jersey Shores.
+Isaacs Harbour North experiences a marine climate throughout the year also known as fog.
+While fog is very common during the summer months Isaacs Harbour North is blessed with significantly more sunlight than the following communities: Port Bickerton, Drumhead, Seal Harbour, Coddle's Harbour, Tor Bay, Charlos Cove, Cole Harbour, Ecum Secum, Marie Joseph, Little Liscomb, Fisherman's Harbour. and that unnamed place between Goldboro and Drumhead.
+The argument could be made Isaacs Harbour North also has more sunlight than: New Harbour, Larry's River, Harrpellville, Whitehead and Jersey Shores.

-Economy

-While plump with opportunity, there are currently no active businesses headquartered in Isaac's Harbour North.